hackclub/markcop/lib/README.md

 ### Adding a New Word to the Dictionary

 Run the following command in this directory, replacing `ORPHEUS` with the actual word you want to add.
-Quick note: you may have to run these commands in Docker (the output may vary in Linux or OSX).

-If you experince issues with these commands, run them in docker using the command:

-`$ docker run -v $(pwd):/app hackclub/markcop`

 ```sh
 $ echo "ORPHEUS" >> dictionary